Short Stay Visa

 - 2 short stay visa application forms completely and legibly filled out.
 Please print in black ink.
 Click here to download application form

 - Copies of all US Immigration Documents (e.g. green card, signed I-20, J-1, or other US visa, etc.).
 Make sure all documents are signed and dated.
 Students must show that their US visa will allow them to return to the US at the end of the summer program or they will have to purchase a plane ticket showing that they intend to fly back to their home country.
 Check the date of the last signature obtained on the I-20.

-- Two passport-type photos: 1 inch (25 mm) from the top of your head to the bottom of your chin.
+- Two passport-type photos: 2 inches from the top of your head to the bottom of your chin.
 Photographs must have a white background with a full-face view of the person- no hats or dark glasses permitted.
 Photos must be taken within the last 90 days

-- Proof of financial support (scholarship document or recent bank statement showing at least $2,500 in available funds).
-Parents' bank statements may be submitted but must be accompanied by a signed letter from the parents, stating their relationship to the student and explaining that a minimum of $820 per month will be given to their son/daughter.
+- Proof of financial support (scholarship document and last 3 bank statements showing at least $2,500 in available funds).
+Parents' bank statements may be submitted but must be accompanied by a signed letter from the parents, stating their relationship to the student and explaining that a minimum of $700 per month will be given to their son/daughter.
 Account numbers may be blackened out, but the statement must be recent (previous month statement) and have the student's or the parent's name on it.
 Printouts of online statements are accepted as long as they clearly show the bank's logo & info, the student's name, a date and a balance.

 - 1 copy of the student's ID card and driver's license (if applicable)